-To the Board of Commissioners, Waterworks District No. 5 of the Parish of St. Mary, and Louisiana Legislative Auditor
+The Board of Commissioners Waterworks District No. 5 of the Parish of St. Mary, and Louisiana Legislative Auditor

-We have performed the procedures enumerated below on the compliance of Waterworks District No. 5 of the Parish of St. Mary (hereinafter "District") with certain laws and regulations contained in the accompanying Louisiana Attestation Questionnaire (Exhibit A) during the year ended May 31, 2022, as required by Louisiana Revised Statute 24:513 and the Louisiana Governmental Audit Guide.
-The District is responsible for its financial records and compliance with applicable laws and regulations.
+We have performed the procedures enumerated below on the compliance of Waterworks District No. 5 of the Parish of St. Mary (hereinafter "District") with certain laws and regulations contained in the accompanying Louisiana Attestation Questionnaire (Exhibit A) during the year ended May 31, 2023, as required by Louisiana Revised Statute 24:513 and the Louisiana Governmental Audit Guide.
+The management of the District is responsible for its financial records and compliance with applicable laws and regulations.

-The District has agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose of understanding the District's compliance with certain laws and regulations contained in the accompanying Louisiana Compliance Questionnaire (Exhibit A) and report on exceptions based upon the procedures performed.
-Additionally, the Louisiana Legislative Auditor (LLA) has agreed to and acknowledged that the procedures performed are appropriate to meet their purposes.
+An agreed-upon procedures engagement involves the performing of specific procedures that the District has agreed to and acknowledged to be appropriate to meet the intended purpose of understanding the District's compliance with certain laws and regulations contained in the accompanying Louisiana Compliance Questionnaire (Exhibit A) and report on exceptions based on the procedures performed.
+Additionally, the Louisiana Legislative Auditor (LLA) has agreed to and acknowledged that the procedures performed are appropriate for its purposes.
 This report may not be suitable for any other purpose.
 The procedures performed may not address all the items of interest to a user of this report and may not meet the needs of all users of this report and, as such, users are responsible for determining whether the procedures performed are appropriate for their purposes.